dagraham/etm-dgraham/README.md

 				% Adipisci amet modi sed eius: 2.6h Nov 15
 				- Velit dolor quiquia etincidunt: 1.9h Nov 15

 Note that the display is by month and, within the month, heirarchially by index entry and reminder.
+Note also, that the reported times are aggregates of all `@u` entries in the reminder.
+The first reminder, for example, has 2 such entries:

+		@u 58m: 2019-11-11 10:58am @u 34m: 2019-11-11 10:34am

+Because of a

+		usedtime_minutes: 6

+setting in `cfg.yaml` **each** `@u` timeperiod is first rounded up to the next 6 minutes and then added.
+Thus 58m becomes 1h, 34m becomes 36m and the sum, 1h36m, is reported in hours and tenths as 1.6h.

+The reminder lines are similar to those in other views.
 With, e.g.,

 			* Modi ut sit sed amet sit: 1.6h Nov 11